Construction & Definitions

 Liabilty of Employees, Servants & Subcontractors

-25.1 It is hereby expressly agreed that no servant or agent of the Company and/or the Carrier, including the Master and crew of the cruise vessel concerned including independent subcontractors and their employees as well as the underwriters of these parties shall in any circumstance whatsoever be under any liability whatsoever beyond these Booking Terms & Conditions and these parties may invoke these Booking Terms & Conditions and the Conditions of Carriage to the same extent as the Company and/or the Carrier.
+28.1 It is hereby expressly agreed that no servant or agent of the Company and/or MSC Cruises, including the Master and crew of the applicable MSC Cruises’ vessel concerned including independent subcontractors and their employees as well as the underwriters of these parties shall in any circumstance whatsoever be under any liability whatsoever beyond these Booking Terms & Conditions and these parties may invoke these Booking Terms & Conditions to the same extent as the Company and/or MSC Cruises.

-25.2.
-Shore Excursions are operated by independent contractors even if sold by Sales Agents or on board the cruise ship.
+28.2 Shore Excursions are operated by independent contractors even if sold by Agents or on board the applicable MSC Cruises’ vessel.
 The Company shall not be responsible in any way for the services provided by such independent contractors.
-The Company operates as mere agent for the Shore Excursion provider.
-The Company has no direct control over the Shore Excursion providers and their services hence in no case whatsoever will the Company be held liable for loss, damages and injuries suffered by the Passenger as a result of the negligence or otherwise of the Shore Excursion providers.
-The Company will exercise reasonable skill and care in the selection of a reputable Shore Excursion provider.
+MSC Cruises operates as mere agent for the Shore Excursion provider.
+Neither the Company nor MSC Cruises has any direct control over the Shore Excursion providers and their services hence in no case whatsoever will the Company or MSC Cruises be held liable for loss, damages and injuries suffered by the Passenger as a result of the negligence or otherwise of the Shore Excursion providers.
+MSC Cruises will exercise reasonable skill and care in the selection of a reputable Shore Excursion provider.
 In assessing performance and/or liability of Shore Excursion providers, local laws and regulations will apply.
 Shore Excursions shall be subject to the Shore Excursion provider’s terms and conditions including the benefit of any limitation of liability and the level of damages.
-The Company’s liability shall never exceed that of the Shore Excursion provider.
+MSC Cruises’ liability shall never exceed that of the Shore Excursion provider.

 Law & Jurisdiction